 It is equally clear that the position of women was better in the less-advanced states of Greece than in cities such as Corinth or Athens.
-The almost Oriental seclusion of Athenian women has been hinted at already, and will be treated of in more detail later on. was nothing in the least resembling this system in Sparta.
+In Sparta there was nothing that at all corresponded to the strict seclusion of Athenian women.
 There, as has been shown in the second chapter, the Spartan discipline gave to those who were destined to be "the mothers and mates" of soldiers a position of remarkable freedom and influence.
 They underwent an athletic discipline; they mixed freely with the men without any false modesty; their influence in the state was always considerable, and is stated, in the later period of Sparta's history, to have become too great.
 The rude health of Spartan women was famed throughout Greece, and everywhere they were in request as nurses.
 We have scarcely any detailed information of the position of women in the less-known states of Greece; but everything seems to show that where life was most pastoral, there women were most free; where the population was aggregated into towns, there at once restrictions were placed upon them.

-The position of women in Athens must be considered

-more in detail.
+The position of women in Athens must be considered more in detail.
 Whatever their earlier position may have been, they are, when we see them in the age of Pericles, surrounded by restrictions of the closest kind.
 They live in separate apartments, usually in the upper part of the house.
 They very rarely went out of the house.
 If we look into the agora or the streets of Athens, we see very few women, if any; probably none of free citizen origin.
 No education seems to have been given them.
 It is possible that the wife of Sophocles or Phidias could neither read nor write.
 The intellectual life of Athens was not for them.
 The philosophical movement of the time did not touch them.
-The theatre was so intimately connected with religion that its doors could not be entirely closed against them; but they were only allowed to be present, at the tragedies. comedies were performed before an exclusively male The women who have an influence on audience.
+The theatre was so intimately connected with religion that its doors could not be entirely closed against them ; but they were only allowed to be present at the tragedies.
+The comedies were performed before an exclusively male The women who have an influence on audience.
 Athenian history are not married women.
 The wives and mothers of the great men of Athens are, for the most part, names only, to which we can attach no character at all.